Zoltanar/Happy-Reader/README-Latest.md

 - Change `Hook Mode` as necessary (usually `VnrHook`)
 - Enter /H Hook Code if available
 - Back on `Games` Tab, launch Game by clicking `Off` button, or right-click and choose specific launch mode
+- The game must be launched from Happy Reader itself at least once
+- If you get an 'Access Denied' error, you may need to run Happy Reader as Administrator.
 - In launched game, progress to dialog section
 - It is highly advised that you change the text speed in game to the maximum, to prevent text being broken up or repeated
 - Back on Happy Reader, switch to `Text Hooking` tab